ChandlerU11/ChandlerU11.github.io/content/posts/review_classifier.md

     Class Balance with cluster_undersample:     547 Negative Samples | 547 Positive Samples

 As you can see, all the resampled training sets are now balanced except for the basline with no resampling.
-Let's train some baseline classifiers with each resampling method and view the results.
+Let's train some baseline classifiers with each resampling method and view the results on the unaltered test set.

 ```python
 from tqdm.notebook import tqdm